FCC votes to open airwaves devoted to road safety to WiFi, despite concerns from some in the government

 The original safety band consisted of 75 MHz of spectrum for vehicles to be able to share messages using a technology called dedicated short-range communications.

-The FCC’s action on Wednesday will make two major changes: It will take away 45 MHz from auto safety and open it up to uses like WiFi and wireless broadband, and it will allocate the remaining 30 mhz for a new connected-vehicle standard known as cellular vehicle-to-everything or C-V2X.
+The FCC’s action Wednesday will make two major changes: It will take away 45 MHz from auto safety and open it up to uses like WiFi and wireless broadband, and it will allocate the remaining 30 MHz for a new connected-vehicle standard known as cellular vehicle-to-everything or C-V2X.

 The plan to change how the spectrum is allocated has created divisions within the federal government.